carpentries/instructor-training/index.md

 researchers have discovered an enormous amount about how people learn and how best to teach them.
 Unfortunately,
-much of that knowledge has not yet been translated into common classroom practice, while many myths about education have proven remarkably persistent.
+much of that knowledge has not yet been translated into common classroom practice, especially at the university level.

-This two-day class has two goals:
+This two-day class has the following overall goals:

-*   Introduce participants to a handful of key research findings and show how they can be used to help people learn better and faster.
-*   Introduce participants to the teaching practices that have been adopted by the Software and Data Carpentry communities, and the overall philosophy and procedures of both organizations in order to prepare them to teach at Software and Data Carpentry workshops.
+*   Introduce you to evidence-based best-practices of teaching.
+*   Teach you how to create a positive environment for learners at your workshops.
+*   Provide opportunities for you to practice and build your teaching skills.
+*   Help you become integrated into the Carpentry community.
+*   Prepare you to use these teaching skills in teaching Carpentry workshops.

+Because we have only two days, some things are beyond the scope of this class.
+We will not be learning:
+*   How to program in R or Python, use git, or any of the other topics taught in Carpentry workshops.
+*   How to create your own lessons from scratch.

 *Please fill in [this form][application-form] if you wish to take part in this course.
 Priority is given to members of our partner organizations,